-Migrate email to the cloud without pain—or compromise.
+Here’s how to migrate your email to the cloud without pain - or compromise.

-By migrating to Office 365, organizations no longer need to worry about maintaining and patching those servers in-house.
-And, Microsoft provides native data protection for Exchange Online email services—offering a solution with multiple, passive copies of email across multiple data centers.
-To do the same with on-premises services would take ample time and money to create on an individual organizational basis.
+By migrating to Office 365, organisations no longer need to worry about maintaining and patching those servers in-house.
+Microsoft also provides native data protection for Exchange Online email services—offering a solution with multiple, passive copies of email across multiple data centres.
+To do the same with on-premises services would take ample time and money to create on an individual organisational basis.

 3 Steps to Consider Before Migrating Email to the Cloud

 - Keep email flowing during a migration.
-It’s important that your organization doesn’t skip a beat when migrating mailboxes to the cloud.
+It’s important that your organisation doesn’t miss a beat when migrating mailboxes to the cloud.
 That’s why I recommend instituting a trusted, cloud-based high-availability solution so your employees don’t experience any kind of disruption to their work email while the migration happens in the background.

-An email migration to the cloud might seem daunting, but with the right approach, services and solutions you can make it painless for both your IT organization and your organization at large.
+An email migration to the cloud might seem daunting, but with the right approach, services and solutions you can make it painless for both your IT organisation and your organisation at large.